PeterDoom/playing-with-java/HelloWorld/src/oopBasic/inheritance/README.md

 ## Inheritance in Code:
 You can see in the code that we have one class called AnimalInheritance.
 We can see that we've defined some very abstract but common methods and variables and so on.
-Now as per each individual implementation, in the InheritanceMain file we can see that
+Now as per each individual implementation, in the InheritanceMain file we can see that we have created two other animals both deriving from the base Animal class.
+Now a dog and a fish are definitely different but they both behave in some aspects similarly.